Why Do Dogs Bite Each Other’s Necks? The Chew-sational Truth!

 Why do puppies bite each other’s necks?

-Puppies biting each other’s necks is often a playful behavior.
-They’re like tiny furry wrestlers, practicing their skills for future doggy duels.
+Puppies biting each other’s necks is often a playful behaviour.
+They’re like tiny furry wrestlers practising their skills for future doggy duels.
 This neck biting helps them learn social boundaries and communication.
-It’s all fun and games until someone yelps, right?
+It’s all fun and games until someone yelps right.

 Is neck biting a sign of aggression in dogs?